TheTechOddBug/lon-mirror/README.md

 ## What OMNIA is

-Systems often look stable until they fail.
+Systems often appear stable until failure is already visible.

-OMNIA is a post-hoc structural measurement layer designed to detect coherence, fragility, instability, and regime change before they become obvious at the surface level.
+OMNIA is a post-hoc structural measurement engine designed to detect coherence, fragility, instability, and regime change before these effects become obvious at the surface level.

 It does not interpret semantics.
 It does not replace model cognition.
 It does not make final decisions.
+It does not act as a proof engine.
-It does not act as a proof engine or a primality test.
+It does not act as a primality test.

-It measures only:
+OMNIA measures only:

 ```text
 output = measurement only